Skip to content

 So I started building skills to automate each step. /research to explore the codebase and load prior knowledge. /plan to decompose work. /pre-mortem to validate before building. /crank to orchestrate the workers. /vibe to validate the output. /post-mortem to extract learnings.

 Then I started wiring them together.
 If I always run pre-mortem after plan, why not automate that?
 If I always extract learnings after implementation, why not make it automatic?
-That's where the hooks came from.
-Enforcement that fires whether you remember or not.
+That's where the hooks came from: enforcement that fires whether you remember or not.
 The system does the right thing by default because I got tired of remembering to do the right thing manually.

 What It Actually Does

-Here's what context orchestration looks like when it's actually engineered.
+This is what context orchestration looks like when it's actually engineered.

 Validation gates.
 Context is vetted for relevance and currency before entering the window.
 Stale knowledge decays.
 Bad patterns get demoted.